 2. Decide how long to visit Acadia National Park

 How many days to spend in Acadia National Park depends on what time you have available and what you like to do.
 If you only have a weekend, then you will still have an amazing time, focusing on the highlights.
-However, assuming you have some time available, I would recommend at least a week for your Acadia trip.
+However, assuming you have some time available, I would recommend at least four days for your Acadia trip.

 3. Decide how to get to Acadia National Park/ how to get to Bar Harbor